-John Harrison came to London in about 1727–28 looking for support and the rewards promised by the 1714 Longitude Act.
-He began with Edmond Halley, second Astronomer Royal and a Commissioner of Longitude, who received him warmly at Greenwich but felt unable to judge his work and so sent him to clockmaker George Graham.
+Harrison began his time working in London with Edmond Halley, second Astronomer Royal and a Commissioner of Longitude.
+He was received warmly at Greenwich, but Halley felt unable to judge his work.
+Instead, he sent him to clockmaker George Graham.

 A trial at sea

-Harrison moved to London soon after the Lisbon trial and within the two years promised he finished his second sea-clock, but H2 never went to trial after Harrison discovered a fundamental flaw.
+Harrison moved to London soon after the Lisbon trial and within the two years promised he finished his second sea-clock.
+However, H2 never went to trial, because Harrison had discovered a fundamental flaw.

-Harrison began work on H3 in 1740.
-He worked on it for nineteen years.
-It was running and being tested within five years but it became clear that the clock would struggle to keep time to the accuracy desired, forcing him to make changes and adjustments.
+Harrison began work on his third attempt, H3, in 1740, and would continue to work on it for 19 years.
+While it was running and being tested within five years, it became clear that the clock would struggle to keep time to the accuracy desired.
+Harrison was forced to make many changes and adjustments.

-In 1761 the Commissioners gave permission for John’s son, William, to prepare for a voyage to Jamaica to trial the watch.
+In 1761 the Commissioners gave permission for Harrison's son, William, to prepare for a voyage to Jamaica to trial the H4 timekeeper.
 The trial seemed to go well.
-On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting, so impressing the captain that he asked to buy their next timekeeper.
+On the way out, William used it to predict an earlier landfall at Madeira than the crew were expecting.
+This impressed the captain so much that he asked to buy their next timekeeper.

 The Harrisons and the Board of Longitude fall out

-It was back in England that trouble began.
+Back in England however, trouble began.
 The Commissioners decided that the test had not been sufficient.
-This was the point when relations between the Harrisons and the Commissioners began to deteriorate.
+This was the point when relations between the Harrisons and the Commissioners deteriorated.
 Harrison’s friends and supporters began a propaganda campaign of newspaper articles, broadsheets and pamphlets.

 In the meantime, however, other methods had been coming to fruition.
-John Harrison had enjoyed twenty years as the only serious contender but by the 1760s two rival schemes had emerged that might challenge his claim: lunar distances and Jupiter’s satellites.
-Both would soon be put to test with H4.
+John Harrison had enjoyed 20 years as the only serious contender, but by the 1760s two rival schemes had emerged that might challenge his claim.
+These were the use of lunar distances, and Jupiter’s satellites.
+Both would soon be put to the test alongside H4.

 Harrison rewarded (but not by the Board of Longitude)

 Relations did not improve between the Board and the Harrisons.
-The desire of the Commissioners to publish and share information contrasted sharply with Harrison’s instinct to protect his methods.
+The commissioners wanted to share and publish the information.
+Harrison wanted to protect his methods.
 A series of disputed trials at the Royal Observatory further soured relations.

-Harrison eventually received generous compensation, but not all that he felt he was owed, after Parliament ruled that he should be rewarded for his services to the nation, no doubt with the King’s encouragement.
+Harrison eventually received generous compensation, but not all that he felt he was owed.
+Parliament ruled that Harrison should be rewarded for his services to the nation, no doubt with the King’s encouragement.